tlv-codes/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > 'xargs' allows you to create a script that iterates over basic input.
+> > `xargs` allows you to create a script that iterates over basic input.
 > > the below will create three files, named first, second, and third, in whatever directory the command is run from:

       echo 'first' 'second' 'third' | xargs touch